 Microsoft Entra ID: Acts as the identity provider for the entire application, enforcing authentication and end-to-end authorization of the request in the application.

 Azure DNS: A hosting service in Azure for domain name resolution.
 In a multitenant solution, multiple clients access the solution via their own individual domains.
 Use Azure DNS to configure and resolve client requests to their correct application stack.

 Application Gateway: Routes and load-balances traffic internally in the application to the various services that satisfy client business needs.
 While Azure Front Door balances load across high-level regions, it's Application Gateway that has awareness of the load on individual services within a group.
 Azure Front Door and Application Gateway combine to provide complex load-balancing at all levels in a multitenant solution.
 For more information on load-balancing options in Azure, visit this overview on Azure load-balancing.

 App Service: Azure's premier service for web applications and web-based APIs.
-Security integrates with services like Azure AD and Azure Key Vault.
+Security integrates with services like Microsoft Entra ID and Azure Key Vault.
 You can configure automatic scaling.
 Also, the amount of resources available to scale to is flexible between the various App Service plans on which the app can run.
 App Service can also leverage integrated DevOps capabilities for continuous integration and deployment to multiple environments.
 These and other supporting features of the Azure platform allow for developers to focus on the development of their applications.

 Azure Kubernetes Service (AKS): Orchestrates instances of container images deployed to a cluster.
 Managing multiple clients' data often involves implementing a suite of components to manage: